Destroyer-official/Destroyer_P2P/README.md

 5.  **Initiate a Pull Request** for review and integration.

 We welcome contributions in all areas, from cryptographic research and protocol design to code optimization and usability enhancements.

 ---

+## ⚠️ Security Considerations & Disclaimers

+> **Critical Security Advisories & Project Status**:
+>
+> - **Research & Development Focus**: This platform is an advanced research and development project.
+It is intended to demonstrate and explore cutting-edge security concepts and should be treated as experimental.
+> - **Ongoing Evolution**: The cryptographic landscape, particularly PQC, is dynamic.
+Algorithms and protocols within this project may be subject to change based on new research, NIST updates, or identified vulnerabilities.
+> - **Absence of Formal Audit**: While designed with security best practices, this codebase has **not yet undergone a comprehensive, independent security audit by certified professionals.** We strongly encourage community review and responsible disclosure of any potential findings.
+> - **Use With Discretion**: Deployment in production environments requiring guaranteed security for highly sensitive data should be approached with extreme caution and ideally after an independent audit.
+The developers assume no liability for misuse or security breaches.
+> - **Post-Quantum Transition**: The specific post-quantum algorithms (ML-KEM, FALCON) are current NIST selections, but the PQC field is still maturing.
+Future updates to the PQC standards may necessitate adjustments to the cryptographic core.

+---